-“Cloud Computing is a computational model (not a technology)” which aims at lowering the business costs by providing everything as “x as a service” to their customers via third party vendor (in public and hybrid clouds) using “pay as you go model”.
-Data is held largely in the big third party data centers which take us back to 70’s and 80’s era of some powerful machines with the differentiation of virtualized environment (servers, storage and networks) and multi-tenancy & scalability capability.
+“Cloud Computing is a computational model (not a technology)” which aims at lowering the business costs by providing everything as “x as a service” to their customers via third party vendor (in public and hybrid clouds) using “pay as you go, model”.
+Data is held largely in the big third party data centers which take us back to the ’70s and 80’s era of some powerful machines with the differentiation of virtualized environment (servers, storage, and networks) and multi-tenancy & scalability capability.

 The modern issues are as follows

-- Security of data at data center: Organizations are skeptical about the data security because of “third party vendor and multi tenancy”.
-Choice of cryptographic and hash algorithms used, how it works at transport layer and how data protected from other tenants being the center issue.
+- Security of data at the data center: Organizations are skeptical about data security because of “third party vendor and multi-tenancy”.
+Choice of cryptographic and hash algorithms used, how it works at the transport layer, and how data protected from other tenants being the central issue.
 Multi-tenancy is the obvious choice for the cloud vendors for scalability but large enterprises see it as a weapon to exploit their huge database.

-- Instance hijacking: when a hackers/intruders captures the instance of the application by simple hacking mechanism or through the other running instances of the application in a different geography.
+- Instance hijacking: when hackers/intruders capture the instance of the application by simple hacking mechanism or through the other running instances of the application in a different geography.
 Virtual Machine or Instance attacks can be caused.
-Vm-Vm attacks can occur which can be lethal for whole cloud environment.
+Vm-Vm attacks can occur which can be lethal for the whole cloud environment.

 - Cloud v/s cloud: People are afraid that the intruders/hackers will abuse the cloud computing power to attack them.
 Hacker Thomas Roth claims to break all SHA-1 hashes of password length 1 to 6 in just 49 minutes.

-- No security standards, protocols and compliance on vendors: There is no industry standard definition of cloud computing, it’s working model, security algorithm, protocols and compliances which a company must follow.
-Enterprises resist public & hybrid clouds due to lack of legal support.
+- No security standards, protocols, and compliance on vendors: There is no industry standard definition of cloud computing, it’s working model, security algorithm, protocols, and compliances which a company must follow.
+Enterprises resist public & hybrid clouds due to a lack of legal support.

 - Untrusted interfaces or the APIs: It is very difficult for the developer to make a secure application third party APIs and interfaces are hard to trust.